disarticulate/build-latest-nginx/README.md

 Usage:

-1. Clone this repo or donwload the script via curl/wget.
-Do not copy/paste from browser.
+ 1. Clone this repo or donwload the script via curl/wget. <i>Do not copy/paste from browser.</i>

  2. Review the configure lines.
 You might want to add/remove modules/options.

  3. Run and answer the questions.